- What are the requirements to transfer in a course?

-- The course grade must be a “B” or “A.” (The student’s grade point average does NOT include grades on transfer courses.)
+- Only graded courses are subject to transfer and the course grade must be a “B” or “A.” (The student’s grade point average does NOT include grades on transfer courses.)

 - The course must be recommended by the student’s major adviser and be applicable to the degree requirement at the University of Arkansas.

 - The course must not have been taken by correspondence or for extension credit.

 - The course must be acceptable to the department concerned and to the Graduate Dean.

 - The student must have satisfied the 24 hour residence requirement.
 (The student must have satisfactorily completed a total of 24 hours of graded graduate course work taken in residence.)

 - The course must have been taken within the time limit of the student’s program at the University of Arkansas.